StephenOTT/camunda-form-validator-js-server/README.md

     1. Set the `id` to something meaningfull such as "server-validations".
 This id will be shown on the UI of Camunda Tasklist when a validation error is thrown:

         > An error happend while submitting the task form :
         > Cannot submit task form 148d9fdc-3e7d-11e8-98f9-0242ac120002: Invalid value submitted for form field 'server-validations': validation of validator(io.digitalstate.camunda.JsFormValidation) failed.

         You will be able to see the specific errors in the console:
         > Caused by: org.camunda.bpm.engine.impl.form.validator.FormFieldValidationException: firstName is required

         or

         >  Caused by: org.camunda.bpm.engine.impl.form.validator.FormFieldValidationException: age must be 18 or older

         While error messages are supported at the Java API level, the messages are not currently propogated to the Camunda REST API as per JIRA issue: [CAM-8276](https://app.camunda.com/jira/browse/CAM-8276).

-    Further history on this issue can be found at [Github Issue/PR: 195]()https://github.com/camunda/camunda-bpm-platform/pull/195/ and Jira [CAM-2757](https://app.camunda.com/jira/browse/CAM-2757)
+        Further history on this issue can be found at [Github Issue/PR: 195](https://github.com/camunda/camunda-bpm-platform/pull/195/) and Jira [CAM-2757](https://app.camunda.com/jira/browse/CAM-2757)

     1. Set the "type" value to String.
 It can be any type as we are only using this field are a marker to inject our validator.

     1. Label and default value can be left null/blank as they are unused.

     1. In the Validation section add a "Constraint" with the `+` button with the following configuration:

-    Name: `validator`
+        **Name**: `validator`

-    Config: `io.digitalstate.camunda.JsFormValidation`
+        **Config**: `io.digitalstate.camunda.JsFormValidation`

     1. You can also set a Form Key value for using a Embedded Form.
 Note that when you configure your Embedded Form / Angular Form code/html, you will still need to preform the above configurations to enable the custom server validation.